EventStore/EventStore/docs/README.md

 You need to enable the AtomPub protocol to have a fully-functioning database user interface.
 :::

-Learn more about EventStoreDB HTTP interface in the [HTTP documentation](@http-api/).
+Learn more about the EventStoreDB HTTP interface in the [HTTP documentation](@http-api/).

 #### Community developed clients